wb226120/git-lab/answers.md

 	   Your branch is up to date with 'origin/main'. nothing to commit, working tree clean
-Answer 10 - The edit online does not change local files
+Answer 10 - The edit online does not change local files Answer 11 - The push command shows an error because the files trying to push were updated non locally